Kotlin/kotlin-by-example/examples/06_productivity_boosters/03_Destructuring Declarations.md

 </div>

-1. Destructuring an `Array`.
+1. Destructures an `Array`.
 The number of variables on the left side matches the number of arguments on the right side.
 2. Maps can be destructured as well. `name` and `age` variables are mapped to the map key and value.
 3. Built-in `Pair` and `Triple` types support destructuring too, even as return values from functions.